afasola/onPrem2GCP/README.md

 Verify that:
 - on-prem and the target VPC have been created.
 [Verify](https://console.cloud.google.com/networking/networks/list?project=onprem2gcp)
-- the related subnetrowks exist in their respective VPCs
+- the related subnetworks exist in their respective VPCs
-- there is peering betweenn the VPCs.
+- there is peering between the VPCs.
 [Verify](https://console.cloud.google.com/networking/peering/list?project=onprem2gcp&peeringTablesize=50)
 - there are two firewall rules.
-One to allo SSH on the Cluster and one to allow traffic from On-Prem to GCP.
+One to allow SSH on the Cluster and one to allow traffic from On-Prem to GCP.
 [Verify](https://console.cloud.google.com/networking/firewalls/list?project=onprem2gcp&firewallTablesize=50)
 - there a Hadoop Cluster in the On-Prem subnetwork.
 [Verify](https://console.cloud.google.com/dataproc/clusters?project=onprem2gcp)
-- there is a support bucket containig data which have been loaded in the On-Prem Hadoop Cluster.
+- there is a support bucket containing data which have been loaded in the On-Prem Hadoop Cluster.
 [Verify](https://console.cloud.google.com/storage/browser?project=onprem2gcp)
 - verity that data is in Hadoop as described below

 Connect to the Hadoop Cluster machine in ssh: